sheikheddy/sheikheddy.github.io/_posts/2022-02-28-ReadCosts.md

 I could do the easy version first.
 I was actively making a choice every time I went neck deep into the weeds.
 This was just the latest in a long set of wild goose chases.
 At the time, I thought the challenge was the best way to become better and have more impact.
 Now...
 I'm not so sure.
 Doing easy work, but lots of it really really fast, I think maybe that'd get me closer to getting a patch into MSBuild eventually than the crap I was doing earlier.

 And as an added perk, my boss will be happier too.
 I made some decent improvements to my performance in the last two months, and I think I can do even better by reading less and actually solving problems instead of just repeatedly failing at them.

+<mark>My catchphrase at work was "I know stuff".
+To improve, my identity must change to "I do stuff".</mark>

 ### Cliches I'll keep in mind
 - Focus on acquiring hands-on experience with a rapid feedback loop.
 The economics of writing means that popular text is usually only suitable for a broad audience.
 History does not define the future.